What Are A Successor Trustee’s Responsibilities When The Original Trustor/Settlor/Grantor Dies?

 A Trustee has a much larger variance in how long the position will last.
 Trustees are named in the Trust documents.
 The Trustee acts when the original Grantor dies or is no longer able to act on their own behalf.
 The original Grantor, or creator of the Trust, is the original Trustee to the Trust.
 The Successor Trustee begins their work once the original Grantor dies or becomes incapacitated.
 A Trustee usually manages the Trust estate without the intervention of the court or the probate process.
 Once the Trustee assumes their role, the duties and responsibilities which are provided for in the Trust documents and the California Probate Code govern the process.

-- Never us Trust assets for your own benefit, like buying yourself something with Trust funds (unless the trust specifically authorizes it).
+- Do not use Trust assets for your own benefit, like buying yourself something with Trust funds (unless the trust specifically authorizes it).

 - Treat the Trust beneficiaries equally.
 Do not favor any beneficiary over another (including yourself, if you are a beneficiary).

-- Trust assets must be invested in a prudent (conservative) manner, in a way that will result in reasonable growth with minimum risk.
+- By law, Trust assets are to be prudently invested in a conservative manner, resulting in minimal risk and reasonable growth with minimum risk.

-- You are responsible for keeping accurate records, keeping receipts of all income and expenses, filing tax returns, and reporting to the beneficiaries as the Trust and the Probate Code requires you to do so.
+- File timely tax returns, and report to the beneficiaries as the Trust and the Probate Code requires.